waveclaw/puppet-subscription_manager/README.md

 ## Classes and Defines

-This module provides the standard install-configure-service pattern.
+This module provides the standard install-config-service pattern.
 It also wraps the provided native resources with a convenience class to enable simple or complex deployment.

+It is expected that any users not making use of default top-level import of the module will be interested in the native types for customization.

+#### Facts

+Some custom facts are provided.

+A family of facts, similar to the rhsm_repo type, summarize the subscription state.
+These can return lists of data under facter 2.0.
+* rhsm_available_repos
+* rhsm_disabled_repos
+* rhsm_enabled_repos

+The repo facts make use of a simple caching mechanism using the facts.d directory to limit connections to the Katello or Satellite server.
+Like the katello-agent these only pull data once a day.
+This is currently a hard-coded value.

+However the cache can be invalidated by finding and removing the cache files.
+These files should appear as normal YAML format external fact files.
+These facts may actually linger on after removing the rhsm module itself.

+The certificate authority is part of the rhsm_config type but is very useful for operations in involving subscription management.
+* rhsm_ca_name

-A simple facter fact about the registered identity is provided.
+Of course, a fact exists about the identity of the client as known locally.
+* rhsm_identity

 ## Examples

-Setup to and register one CentOS 6 client to a Katello server using a public repositry to obtain the agent.
+Setup to and register one CentOS 6 client to a Katello server using a public repository to obtain the agent.

 ```puppet
 # (Optionally) Place this code in a .pp file some where on your Puppet's modulepath